BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 #### Notify Notification Opened

-To notify Infobip Push Service, that notification is opened call
+To notify the Infobip Push Service that the notification has been opened, call

 	notifyNotificationOpened(args)

-`args` parameter is JSON Object like following:
+`args` parameter is a JSON Object like the following:

 	{
 	    notificationId: "<NOTIFICATION-ID>",